-And now from the idiosyncratic French sensibilities of Boat Street Cafe owner Renee Erickson comes a Ballard nosh bar par excellence.
-Settle into the whitewashed-and-windowpaned rusticity (dig the bone chandelier) and nibble Nicoise salads, her trademark cheese and pickle plates, or fresh oysters with champagne mignonette, the house specialty.
-Or cobble together a few heartier dishes—smoked trout with lentils, perhaps, or her breathtaking steak tartare with egg yolk and toast—and call it dinner.
+From the idiosyncratic French sensibilities of the prolific Renee Erickson comes a Ballard nosh bar par excellence.
+Settle into the whitewashed-and-windowpaned rusticity (dig the enormous, coralesque chandelier) and nibble a melon and cucumber salad or fresh oysters with champagne mignonette, the house specialty.
+Or cobble together a few heartier dishes—gin-cured Copper River salmon, perhaps, or breathtaking steak tartare with egg yolk and toast—and call it dinner.
 Thoughtfully selected Euro wines and a list of Frenchy cocktails lubricate richly.
 From its position on the backside of Ballard Avenue’s Staple and Fancy (the two share a windowed wall) the Walrus is at once at the center of everything and away from it all; on the back patio you can smell the tide turning.